a7mddra/ChessTUI/src/engine/binary/README.md

 # Extract the archive
 tar -xf stockfish-ubuntu-x86-64-avx2.tar

-# Create project engine folder (if not present) and copy the binary into the project
+# Copy the binary into your cloned repository
-mkdir -p ~/ChessTUI/src/engine/binary
 cp stockfish-ubuntu-x86-64-avx2/stockfish/stockfish-ubuntu-x86-64-avx2 \
-   ~/ChessTUI/src/engine/binary/
+   path/to/your/cloned/repository/src/engine/binary/
 ````

 The binary will be located at:

 ```
-~/ChessTUI/src/engine/binary/stockfish-ubuntu-x86-64-avx2
+path/to/your/cloned/repository/src/engine/binary/stockfish-ubuntu-x86-64-avx2
 ```

 ---